 Microchipping is the only permanent way to identify your pet, so is highly recommended for all pets, from dogs and cats to birds, snakes or pocket pets.
 As of July 2018, it will be compulsory for all dogs and cats to be microchipped.

-Make sure you keep your details up to date on your microchip registry - unfortunately, we see many pets unable to be re-united with their owners because the contact details are no longer current.
+Make sure you keep your details up to date on the microchip registry - unfortunately, we see many pets unable to be re-united with their owners because the contact details are no longer current.
 If you need help updating your details, please come in to the clinic and we can help you with this.

-If your pet is not microchipped please call to make an appointment to have one inserted.
+If your pet is not microchipped please make an appointment today to have one inserted.

 If you find a lost pet please arrange a scan at your veterinary clinic, so they can be reunited with their worried owners.